-CTSU has an interest in understanding the causes and treatment of chronic kidney disease, and has to date our main contribution to the field has been the Study of Heart and Renal Protection (SHARP).
-This randomised trial is the largest randomised trial yet undertaken in patients with chronic kidney disease, having recruited about 9400 patients in 400 hospitals in 18 countries.
-The trial showed that lowering blood cholesterol in patients with chronic kidney disease reduced their risk of heart attacks and strokes, and has resulted in the widespread use of statin-based treatment in such patients worldwide.
+Study of Heart and Renal Protection (SHARP).
+This randomised trial was the largest randomised trial yet undertaken in patients with chronic kidney disease when reported in 2011.
+It recruited 9270 patients from 380 hospitals in 18 countries.
+The trial robustly demonstrated that lowering blood LDL cholesterol in patients with chronic kidney disease reduced their risk of heart attacks and strokes.
+SHARP has resulted in the widespread use of statin-based treatment in such patients worldwide.